shrink/actions-docker-registry-tag/README.md

 ## Inputs

 Token is an optional input for GitHub's Container Registry.
-Ensure the token has permission to write by granting Access as described in ["About GitHub Packages with GitHub Actions"][docs/package-access].
+Ensure the Actions token has permission to write to the package repository by granting access as described in ["About GitHub Packages with GitHub Actions"][docs/package-access].

 | ID               | Description                                          | Examples                    |
 | ---------------- | ---------------------------------------------------- | --------------------------- |